elmomoilanen/Halloc/README.md

 }
 ```

-To compile a source code file that uses this library, specify the include path for the header file halloc.h with the -I flag, and the library path and name for the static library file libhalloc.a with the -L and -l flags respectively.
+To compile a source code file that uses Halloc, specify the include path for the header file halloc.h with the -I flag, and the library path and name for the static library file libhalloc.a with the -L and -l flags respectively.
 For example

 ```bash
 gcc -Wall -Wextra -Werror -std=c11 -g test_prog.c -I./include -L. -lhalloc -o test_prog